Nabbit: Concept and design

 Nabbit is a purple rabbit-like creature, with his name being a portmanteau of "nab" and "rabbit".
 He wears a handkerchief on his face matching the one Bowser Jr. wears, however, there has never been an official connection between the two characters.
 Nabbit also carries a sack, which typically holds power-ups that he finds.
 Following a screenshot of The Legend of Zelda: A Link Between Worlds that was posted to Miiverse by Eiji Aonuma, many fans compared the similarities between the character Ravio with Nabbit, believing there was a connection between the two.
 During a Nintendo Direct in October 2013, the speculation ended after the connection was debunked.
-In a later interview with Spike, Aonuma explained he wasn't aware of Nabbit's existence due to being busy and was interested in the response on Miiverse.
+In a later interview with Spike, Aonuma explained he was not aware of Nabbit's existence due to being busy and was interested in the response on Miiverse.
 He had then spoken to Nintendo president Satoru Iwata about including this speculation in the direct.

 During an Iwata Asks interview, New Super Luigi U director Masataka Takemoto spoke about why Nabbit was chosen to be the 4th playable character in the game's multi-player mode, believing that he was the only choice after shooting down the idea of a playable third Toad or Princess Peach.
 Imagining the concept of using him to slip past enemies as fun, he asked a programmer to design a prototype of a playable Nabbit.
-Whilst initially unenthusiastic to work on the prototype, the programmer was reportedly overjoyed with the finally results; with Takemoto presenting the prototype to the game's producer Takashi Tezuka.
+Whilst initially unenthusiastic to work on the prototype, the programmer was reportedly overjoyed with the final results, and Takemoto presented the prototype to the game's producer Takashi Tezuka.
 In the interview, Tezuka stated that a playable Nabbit helped solve the problem of having a feature that would help beginners, noting that it lined up with a saying from Shigeru Miyamoto during a discussion with Hobo Nikkan Itoi Shinbun; "An idea is a single solution that solves multiple issues at once."
 During an interview with Famitsu, Miyamoto would continue this further by stating Nabbit would act similarly to New Super Mario Bros.
-Wiis "Demo Play" feature, suggesting he was for players who weren't good at games and wanted to participate in multiplayer.
+Wiis "Demo Play" feature, suggesting he was for players who were not good at games and wanted to participate in multiplayer.

 When choosing the cast for Super Mario Bros.
 Wonder, Nabbit was one of the first group of characters added due to being playable in previous games.
 During an "Ask the Developers", the developers of Wonder noted that Nabbit's implementation as a playable character in the game was done with those who would find the game difficult and newcomers in mind, with the game's director Shiro Mouri hoping newcomers would play as him.

 From New Super Mario Bros.
 U, Nabbit was voiced by Nintendo sound designer Natsuko Yokoyama.
 In 2023, it was announced that Dawn M. Bennett would be the new voice of Nabbit, first starting in Wonder.
 Bennett has since returned to voice him in Mario Kart World.